 I still think this is a good approach for a complicated app that talks to many services.
 Putting all the URLs in a plist makes them easy to find and manage.

 But for a simple app, I’ve found this to be overkill.
 Instead, I create a class for the URLs, and access them through methods:

 The plist approach also makes it harder to switch between staging and production on the fly, because all the URLs have to be reloaded.
 With the “define it in code” approach, all I have to do to switch URLs is change a property in DebugSettings.

-What about you?
-How do you switch your app between a staging URL and a production URL?
+Question: What are your approaches switching your app between a staging URL and a production URL?
+Leave a comment below.